ofurman/counterfactuals/README.md

 # PPCEF: Probabilistically Plausible Counterfactual Explanations using Normalizing Flows

-This repository is dedicated to the research and development of **PPCEF**, a method designed for generating and evaluating counterfactual explanations in machine learning models.
-The project aims to enhance model interpretability and fairness by providing insights into alternative scenarios that could change a model's decision.
+This repository is dedicated to the research and development of **PPCEF** (Probabilistically Plausible Counterfactual Explanations using Normalizing Flows), a novel method designed for generating and evaluating counterfactual explanations in machine learning models.
+The project aims to enhance model interpretability and fairness by providing insights into alternative scenarios that change a model's decision.

 <p align="center">
 <img src="graphic.svg" alt="drawing" width="800"/>